MFaizan18/AlphaQuantTrader/README.md

 **5.3) Skewness and Kurtosis**

-`data['Skewness']`: Computes the rolling skewness of daily returns over a 20-day window.
+`data['Skewness']`: Computes the rolling skewness of log returns over a 20-day window.
 Skewness measures the asymmetry of the return distribution, providing insights into whether returns are skewed more to the left (negative skew) or right (positive skew).

-`data['Kurtosis']`: Computes the rolling kurtosis of daily returns over a 20-day window.
+`data['Kurtosis']`: Computes the rolling kurtosis of log returns over a 20-day window.
 Kurtosis measures the "tailedness" of the return distribution, indicating whether returns have more or fewer extreme values (fat tails or thin tails) compared to a normal distribution.

  **5.4) Volatility and Dynamic Window Size Calculation**